simonambridge/SparkSensorData/README.md

 ```
 > select * from sparsensordata.sensordata;
 ```
+We will re-run this query as required to demonstrate the data arriving from the Spark job.

 Now go back to the second window (to run netcat) and type in some comma separated pairs of data e.g.
 ```